Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 *Parameters:*
 - *id* - The identifier of the message(s) you want to clear

+### plymeta:CreateSpectatorSpirit()
+Creates an invisible entity that follows this dead player.
+Useful for tracking their position as a spectator more accurately due to the low network rate for spectator players.\
+*Realm*: Server\
+*Added in*: 2.3.2

 ### plymeta:DisableRoleAbility()
 Disables this player's role ability, if it isn't already.\
 *NOTE*: If the player's role ability was not already disabled, this will also call the `TTTOnRoleAbilityDisabled` hook.\